Vernon County 4-H – Newsletter

 Foods and Clothing Revue: July 25

-Who: Foods Revue is Open to All Vernon County 4-H Youth, Clothing Revue is Open to any Youth Eligible to Show at the Vernon County Fair
+Who: Foods Revue is Open to All Vernon County 4-H Youth, Clothing Revue is Open to any Youth Eligible to Show at the Vernon County Fair.
+Deadline to enter is July 17.

 Where: Westby Community Center